Siphon880gh/devbrain/Enterprise - Business Analytics (BA) and Business Intelligence (BI)/Metabase BI - Use Case - Summarize with totals and bar charts.md

 7. A new folder is created on the left (eg. A look at Content).
 Open that folder and then open the dashboard:
    ![](https://i.imgur.com/24WhvnA.png)

-8. Duplicate that document at the top right, and duplicate it into your team's folder to keep that dashboard in the same place as the other dashboards:
+8. Duplicate that document at the top right.
+Then move the duplicated copy into your team's folder to keep that dashboard in the same place:
    ![](https://i.imgur.com/91fRitu.png)

+9. After it's been duplicated and moved, you can edit the dashboard to remove unwanted stats!

  Done!